Small Group Presentations

 |Nicole Zuerblis, Quakertown Community School District|

-The Two-by-Ten Strategy is based on one adult and one student making connects, by taking two minutes each day for ten consecutive days.
+The Two-by-Ten Strategy is based on one adult and one student making connections, by talking two minutes each day for ten consecutive days.
 These conversations are not instructional and not disciplinary.
 The student drives the conversation.
 What results?
 Even in students with consistent behavior issues, behavior improves.
 Learn how we followed this model and matched specific students in need to adult staff members and created the Support One Student program school-wide.

 |Time to Act: Building Trauma Sensitive Schools and Classrooms|